-- the initiation, progress, timing, costs and results of nonclinical studies and any clinical trials for our product candidates; - the outcome, timing of and costs involved in, seeking and obtaining approvals from the FDA and other regulatory authorities, including the potential for the FDA and other regulatory authorities to require that we perform more studies than those that we currently expect; - the ability of our product candidates to progress through clinical development activities successfully; - our need to expand our research and development activities; - the rate of progress and cost of commercialization of our products; - the cost of preparing to manufacture our products on a larger scale; - the costs of commercialization activities including product sales, marketing, manufacturing and distribution; - the degree and rate of market acceptance of any products launched by us or future partners; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our need to implement additional infrastructure and internal systems; - our ability to hire additional personnel; - our ability to enter into additional collaboration, licensing, commercialization or other arrangements and the terms and timing of such arrangements; and - the emergence of competing technologies or other adverse market developments.
+- the initiation, progress, timing, costs and results of nonclinical studies and any clinical trials for our product candidates: - the outcome, timing of and costs involved in, seeking and obtaining approvals from the FDA and other regulatory authorities, including the potential for the FDA and other regulatory authorities to require that we perform more studies than those that we currently expect; - the ability of our product candidates to progress through clinical development activities successfully; - our need to expand our research and development activities; - the rate of progress and cost of commercialization of our products; - the cost of preparing to manufacture our products on a larger scale; - the costs of commercialization activities including product sales, marketing, manufacturing and distribution; - the degree and rate of market acceptance of any products launched by us or future partners; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our need to implement additional infrastructure and internal systems; - our ability to hire additional personnel; - our ability to enter into additional collaboration, licensing, commercialization or other arrangements and the terms and timing of such arrangements; and - the emergence of competing technologies or other adverse market developments.

-If we are unable to raise additional funds when needed, we may be required to delay, reduce, or terminate some or all of our development programs and clinical trials.
+If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce, or terminate our product development programs, commercialization efforts or other operations, or to cease operations or liquidate our assets.
 We may also be required to sell or license other technologies or clinical product candidates or programs that we would prefer to develop and commercialize ourselves.